seoyoonkims/seoyoonkims.github.io/index.md

 ![ex_screenshot](./assets/images/me2.jpg)

 ## Introduction
-> Hi, I am a senior in the Department of Electrical Engineering at KAIST, and interested in AI robotics and diffusion models.
-Currently, I am conducting research on accelerating diffusion transformers at Castlab, KAIST.
-I want to apply diffusion models in robotics, including object representation and perception.
+> Hi, I am currently a senior in the Department of Electrical Engineering at KAIST.
-> Through various experience and projects, I have built a strong foundation in robotics, deep learning and computer architecture, with further details outlined below.
+> I have built a strong foundation in robotics, deep learning and parallel computing, with further details outlined below.

 ## Research Interests

-> AI Robotics & Diffusion Models
+> AI Robotics & AI Accelerator

 ## Education